irisbrain/tyco-documentation/intro.md

 # TYCO Chain

 ## Introduction to TYCO Chain
 TYCO Chain (Tyco) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
-The endogenous token of Tyco is HT and it adopts the HPoS consensus mechanism.
+The endogenous token of Tyco is TYCO and it adopts the HPoS consensus mechanism.
 Tyco will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage